andshrew/psclassic-misc/Documentation - ui_menu/readme.md

 |`/data/AppData/sony/pcsx/.pcsx/sstates/BATTLEARENATOSHINDEN-SCES00002.000.res`|`{sPcsxDataOriginPath}/.pcsx/sstates/{2nd line of filename.txt}.000.res` |
 |`/data/AppData/sony/pcsx/.pcsx/screenshots/BATTLEARENATOSHINDEN-SCES00002.png.res`|`{sPcsxDataOriginPath}/.pcsx/screenshots/{2nd line of filename.txt}.png.res` |

+If the user selects NO to keep the existing save point then the files created by `pcsx` are deleted.

 You can see from this process that `ui_menu` is creating a backup of the original save state, even though there is seemingly no user accessible way to restore this backup.

 If you intentionally damage the save state after the backup has been made (ie. delete `BATTLEARENATOSHINDEN-SCES00002.000.res`) then `ui_menu` automatically restores the previous save state from the `.bak` files.
 The screenshot however is not restored to the original version as no backup is created of it, instead this remains as the deleted save states screenshot.

+### Caution on differing pcsx and ui_menu data paths
+You will note from the above that there is the potential for conflict in the directory being used by `ui_menu` and `pcsx`.

+Whenever `pcsx` is interacting with the file system it is doing so from the **`{Current Working Directory}`**.
+This is the directory from which `ui_menu` was launched.
+By default this location is `/data/AppData/sony/pcsx/`.

+Whenever `ui_menu` is interacting with the file system it is doing from from the configuration variable **`{sPcsxDataOriginPath}`**.
+By default this location is `/data/AppData/sony/pcsx/`

+**These paths must always match.** If either of these have been changed from default then there is the potential for `pcsx` to be writing save states into a directory which differs to the directory that `ui_menu` is checking to determine if a save state actually exists, therfore breaking the save state functionality within `ui_menu`.

 ### Resuming
 `ui_menu` checks that the save state file is not zero length, or missing.